-- 11.1 Electioneering Defined and Prohibited.
-There shall be no Electioneering, as defined below (this does not include dropping voters off or giving rides home): - 11.1.1 In the Tribal Center Building at 2851 Lower Elwha Road, or in the Parking Lot thereof, NO PERSON may suggest or persuade or attempt to suggest or persuade any voter FOR or AGAINST any candidate OR engage in any practice which interferes with the freedom of voters to exercise their voting rights or which disrupts the polling place. - 11.1.2 There will be no display of campaign signs or circulation of campaign flyers in the Tribal Center or any other tribal facility, or in the parking lots or premises thereof, during the election season from April 6, 2020, through the final determination of the Chairperson election. - 11.1.3 No person may obstruct the doors or entries to the Tribal Center building in which the polling station is located.
+- 11.1 In the Tribal Center Building at 2851 Lower Elwha Road, or in the Parking Lot thereof, NO PERSON may suggest or persuade or attempt to suggest or persuade any voter FOR or AGAINST any candidate OR engage in any practice which interferes with the freedom of voters to exercise their voting rights or which disrupts or obstructs the polling place. - 11.2 There will be no display of campaign signs or circulation of campaign flyers in the Tribal Center or any other tribal facility, or in the parking lots or premises thereof, during the election season from April 5, 2021, through the final determination of the Chairperson election.